Weed is simple, right? You consume cannabis, you get high, the end.

 While CBD’s effectiveness for people with certain forms of epilepsy has been proven, its potential uses for helping with anxiety, depression, pain, insomnia, and inflammation are still being studied — even though many people report positive results in each of those areas.

-There’s also some evidence that CBD helps ease withdrawal symptoms from addictive substances, like alcohol and opioids.
+There’s also some evidence that CBD helps ease symptoms of withdrawal from addictive substances such as alcohol and opioids.

-More research has been done on THC than on CBD, and we know that it’s effective for many people suffering from nausea, appetite loss, eating disorders like anorexia, post-traumatic stress disorder (PTSD), and chronic pain.
+More research has been done on THC than on CBD, and we know it’s effective for many people looking for relief from nausea, appetite loss, post-traumatic stress disorder, chronic pain, and eating disorders like anorexia.

 Some people also use THC for depression and anxiety, though these uses haven’t been thoroughly studied yet.

-CBD by itself generally comes with few side effects but could interact negatively with certain pharmaceuticals like benzodiazepines and blood thinners.
+CBD by itself generally comes with few side effects but could interact negatively with certain pharmaceuticals, such as benzodiazepines, blood thinners, and so many more.

 The most common side effects of THC include: